Reference: Peniarth MS 392D

-One of the most important texts of Geoffrey Chaucer's work to come down to us is Peniarth 392D, the manuscript which is better known as the 'Hengwrt Chaucer'.
-Geoffrey Chaucer (before 1346 -1400) is considered to be the best English poet of the Middle Ages.
+Geoffrey Chaucer (born before 1346 - died 1400) is considered to be the best English poet of the Middle Ages.
 His genius was acknowledged during his lifetime and his influence on English literature can be traced throughout the fifteenth century.
 Many writers down the centuries have attempted to imitate his unique blend of wit and realism, his poetical genius and control of characterisation and dialogue, but most have failed.
 Chaucer's work is permeated by humour, often a rough, vulgar humour, and he even pokes fun at himself on several occasions.
-His great feat is the narration of a story at which he is master and this gift is acknowledged worldwide.

 The most famous of Chaucer’s works is the Canterbury Tales, which is an incomplete collection of stories or tales which are recounted by a group of characters who are travelling together on a pilgrimage to visit Thomas Becket's shrine at Canterbury.
 The thirty pilgrims are described in the General Prologue which also introduces the work's structure, namely that each pilgrim is expected to narrate two stories on their way to Canterbury and another two on the return journey, the best raconteur being rewarded with a free supper.
 The body of the work therefore contains two dozen tales, including two told by Chaucer himself.
 They all join together to create an outstandingly colourful and lively social drama.